XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/ListsData.md

 ### Markets

-Most of providers use a standard ISO - 3166_1_alfa_2, but this depends of each supplier.
+Most suppliers use a standard ISO - 3166_1_alfa_2, but it depends on each individual supplier.